 Prevention is always the best way forward with any type of pest issue, bird proofing, falconry response or scarers.
 Devices such as bio acoustic species-specific distress calls, bird alerts, rockets, bangers, kites and lures all come under this category.
 Most scarers can be used in a DIY fashion for smaller sites with less issue, however it may be worth speaking to a bird control expert to ensure they are the right solution for your situation.

-In all instances before applying for a licence, removing a nest or culling a ‘pest’ bird you must of actioned non -lethal control measures first.
+In all instances before applying for a licence, removing a nest or culling a ‘pest’ bird you must have actioned non -lethal control measures first.

 Putting together a comprehensive bird management plan should be your first task, you can research this yourself with the links provided bellow (The interview with David Brown, Senior Adviser for Bird Licensing at Natural England goes in to detail on this) or have a Contego projects manager come in and pull all the evidence together on your behalf.